zavitax/redis-replica-manager-go/README.md

 			fmt.Printf("m1: missing slots to be added to local site: %v\n", len(*slots))

 			for _, slotId := range *slots {
+				// Perform necessary operations to be able to fully serve requests for `slotId`

 				// Notify the cluster that the slot was added to the local site.
-			  // This should happen only when the slot migration has fully and successfully completed. manager.RequestAddSlot(ctx, slotId)
+				// This should happen only when the slot is completely ready to be served.
+				// Calling `manager.RequestAddSlot()` tells the site manager "I am now ready to serve all requests for `slotId`". manager.RequestAddSlot(ctx, slotId)
 			}